Discusser/Discusser/README.md

 ### Hi there 👋

+I'm Discusser and I program for fun.
+I'm still in high school but I plan on studying computer science later.
+I know various languages (such as C++, Rust, JavaScript, Python...) and I'm always trying to learn something new.
+With all these languages I've developped websites, applications, and scripts, you can find some of them on my [website](https://discusser.github.io/)
 <!--
 **Discusser/Discusser** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.